 From cuttings as seed hard to collect.

-Likely regenerates from seed after fire.
+This species likely regenerates from seed after fire.

-Not considered at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.